Kit & Kaboodle FAQ's

-You can have a kit for six weeks.
-Patrons have one week to check out books, and will have a due date of 5 weeks (35 days).
-This means that the patron due dates will correspond to when the kit needs to be returned.
+You can check out a kit for six weeks (42 days).
+Patrons have one week to check out books, and will have a due date of five weeks (35 days).
+This means that the individual item due dates will correspond to when the kit needs to be returned.
 Neither the kits nor the items are renewable.
 Do you need the kit longer?
 Please contact firstname.lastname@example.org to see if the kit is available for an extension.

-The KitKeeper program has a built-in "maintenance period."
-If an item hasn’t been returned within two days of the kit's due date, please send a note for the next borrowing library/owning library and send the rest of the kit back.
-When the individual item is returned, please send it to the owning library to get matched back up to the original kit.
+If an item hasn’t been returned within two days of the kit's due date, please send a note for the next Requesting Library/Owning Library and send the rest of the kit back.
+When the individual item is returned, please send it to the Owning Library to get matched back up to the original kit.

 NO!
 The sky is the limit.
 We are starting with book clubs, but we already have an "Activity" designation for other kits, like StoryWalk kits, STEAM kits, American Girl doll kits, storytime kits, and anything else you can think of!